 Construction employers are fined millions of dollars each year for OSHA violations.
 The citations that result in fines are often overlooked by supervisors.
 Although employees usually receive generic information about OSHA standards in most workplaces, it's important to implement training procedures that make OSHA's rules clear.

 Throughout the year, businesses like yours need to be able to provide verified financial results to others.
-This may be your tax preparer, a lender or investor, a potential purchaser of your business -- should you decide to sell -- or another interested party.
+This may be your tax preparer, a lender or investor, a potential purchaser of your business — should you decide to sell — or another interested party.
 Not to mention that you, as the company owner should know your books are being done with accuracy and completeness.
 For all of these reasons, you should consider having your accountant prepare certified financial statements for your business, rather than always relying on internally generated reports.

 Best practices for containing insurance costs are critical because insurance is one of the biggest costs in the dangerous construction environment.